konfuzio-ai/konfuzio-sdk/docs/sdk/examples/tokenizers/index.md

 ### How to Choose Which Tokenizer to Use?

-In Natural Language Processing (NLP), the selection of the appropriate tokenizer can greatly affect the performance and accuracy of the overall system.
+In Natural Language Processing (NLP), the selection of the appropriate Tokenizer can greatly affect the performance and accuracy of the overall system.
 The Konfuzio SDK provides multiple tokenization options - WhitespaceTokenizer, Label-Specific Regex Tokenizer (called "[Character](https://help.konfuzio.com/modules/categories/index.html#character)" detection mode on the Konfuzio platform), ParagraphTokenizer, and SentenceTokenizer, each serving distinct purposes.